 Do not be shy of learning poems or songs by heart.
-Good diction is more than the mere articulation of individual sounds.
-Verses and melodies impose certain constraints; they set which sounds must be long and which must be short.
-The rhythm inherent in them helps the learner avoid the intonation traps of his native language.
+Good diction plays a more significant role in speech performance than the mere articulation of individual sounds.
+Verses and melodies impose certain constraints.
+They set what sounds must be long and which ones must be short.
+The rhythm inherent in them guides speakers and helps them avoid the intonation traps of their native language.